 What are the differences between a receiver and a partition referee?

 While both receivers and partition referees sound very similar and serve similar interests, there are some important distinctions between the two roles.
 A referee is in charge of the sale and conducts the entire sale process to ensure equality and proper equity when selling the property.

 A receiver, however, is in charge of the overall property and getting it ready for sale.
 This could include project managing necessary maintenance actions or ensuring that all rents are paid up to date, depending on the individual circumstance.

 Why should you hire an attorney for a partition real estate legal issue?

-Partition lawsuits and the issues surrounding these court actions are very complex and could take years to sort through the various minute legal issues when offering the sale of real estate property.
-Hiring experienced attorneys who are knowledgeable in this area of real estate law, such as the ones at Underwood Law Firm, is a great idea to set yourself up for success in a partition lawsuit.
+Partition lawsuits and the issues surrounding these court actions are very complex, and it could take years to sort through the various minute legal issues when offering the sale of real estate property.
+Hiring experienced attorneys who are knowledgeable in this area of real estate law, such as the ones at Underwood Law Firm, P.C., is a great idea to set yourself up for success in a partition lawsuit.